 5. Complaint Handling Procedure

 5.1.
 We are committed to providing a high standard of professional service.
-A copy of our service standards are available upon request.

 5.2.
 We are confident that we will provide you with a high quality of service.
 However, if you have any queries or concerns in relation to the services we offer you, you must make this clear to the person who has been assisting you.